 - Battery age – Batteries age like all living things.
 They may last a little longer, but eventually, they die too.
 If your device is older, then it might need a new battery.

 - Charge cycles – Every rechargeable battery can handle a limited amount of charge cycles.
-When it has been charged and discharged many times, it will eventually lose its charge-holding potential.
+If it has been charged and discharged multiple times, it will eventually lose its charge-holding potential.

 - Always charging – If your laptop is always plugged in, this will also reduce the battery’s lifespan and eventually affect its charge-holding capacity.